razananisathar/nodejs-master-class/pizza-delivery-app/README.md

 - Get a copy of the `pizza-delivery-app` by cloning or downloading.
 - Open `lib/config.js`.
 Insert Stripe and Mailgun api details.
 - Open terminal, navigate to application directory.
 Run `node index.js`.
-- The server start running on `port 3000`.
+- The http server start running on `port 3000` and the https server listens on `port 3001` by default.
+- See `lib/config.js` for production.

 ## API Documentation